-The MEDIF Form should be complete, accurately and legibly filled by the patient's treating doctor and faxed / emailed to the appropriate Jet Airways Medical Department at least 24-48 hours prior to the flight for domestic and 72-96 hours for Gulf.
+The MEDIF Form should be complete, accurately and legibly filled by the patient's treating doctor and faxed / emailed to the appropriate Jet Airways Medical Department at least 48 hours prior to the flight.
 All medical details asked for must be completed.
 The guest must produce a certificate from his/her treating doctor certifying that he is fit to travel by air and is free from any contagious disease as well as a detailed medical report from the treating doctor.
 These documents should be also faxed / emailed to the Medical Department for approval.

 Jet Airways doctor on duty will certify that the guest is fit to travel and fax / email the MEDIF form back to the departure station

 On the day of travel a fresh MEDIF form may be asked for in certain cases.
 If the guest’s medical status is noted to have deteriorated, as compared to the details provided in the MEDIF form, permission to fly may be refused.

 1 hour prior to departure of the flight